Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/treemap-charts.md

 Use the *breadcrumbs in the title* to identify the current level, which is displayed.
 You can also click/tap on them to navigate (instead of drilling up).

-## Working With the Visualization Editor Settings
+## Working with the Visualization Editor Settings

 <img src="images/treemap-settings-visualization-editor.png" alt="Settings section in the Visualization editor" class="responsive-img" width="90%"/>